jjdarcy/cantrilltips/FAQ.md

 The average is 6-8 weeks given 1-2 hours a day per exam.
 It all depends on your skill level and how much you are focussing on learning versus passing.
 The setup in Adrians courses starts with an organisational configuration as this is what people see in their workplaces also.
 Adrians courses are also designed to overlap, so after completing the first associate that is cut down by 60% for the other courses as he has designed for this overlap,

+## Resetting course progress?
+Technically, from what Teachable have said, it is possible with a loooooooot of work for Adrian to reset the course progress.
+But he has to go and reset the progress for every single video for every single person who asks, 1 video at a time.
+And then we'd never get new lessons or updates!
+So very reasonably, Adrian has said "no".
+You could possibly log a support request with Teachable to ask for students to be able to reset their own progress.